prathameshg11/prathamesh020/README.md

 - 👀 I’m interested in Machine learning
 - 🌱 I’m currently learning Data Structures and Algorithms
 - 💞️ I’m looking to collaborate on Python Programming Projects!
-- 📫 How to reach me Email:- prathameshsg292@gmail.com
+- 📫 How to reach me prathameshsg292@gmail.com

 <!---
 prathamesh020/prathamesh020 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.